pbstrein/docs/content/docs/reference/pkg/azure/eventhub/subscription.md

                 <code>bool?</code>
             </td>
-            <td class="align-top">{{% md %}} Boolean flag which controls whether this Subscription
-supports the concept of a session.
-Defaults to false.
+            <td class="align-top">{{% md %}} Boolean flag which controls whether this Subscription supports the concept of a session.
+Defaults to `false`.
 Changing this forces a new resource to be created.
  {{% /md %}}